talisma-cassoma/rhex-leg/README.md

 ## OBJECTIF :
 create a mecanism for simulate rhex's leg.
-- rhex uses pc104 board to control the six legs, here i'm just interessed on simulating the legs mechanism, using the low level inteface of Rhexlib, this is why i'm using arduino on my experiences
+- rhex uses pc104 board to control the six legs, here i'm just interessed on simulating the legs mechanism, using the low level inteface of Rhexlib,i'm using a raspberry pi on my experiences

 ## MECHANINAL DESIGN